casudo/crondock/README.md

 **Timezone Support**:
   - Converts all timestamps to the specified timezone (defaults to `Europe/Berlin` but can be customized using the `TZ` environment variable).

-**Script Validation**:
-  - Validates the existence of scripts in `/code/scripts/` before execution and ensures they have the correct file extension.
-  - Logs whether the scripts are present and whether the cron expressions are valid before proceeding with execution.

 **Automatic Logging**:
   - Provides informative logs about script execution, including success/failure messages, cron expression schedules, and detailed timestamps for each job.

-**Customizable Scheduling**:
-  - Detects scripts with underscore-separated folder structures, allowing for organized subfolder script execution (e.g., `folder_script.sh` runs `folder/script.sh`).

 **Lightweight and Extensible**:
   - Designed to be easily extensible with more interpreters or custom scheduling logic.